aws-powertools/powertools-lambda-java/docs/core/logging.md

         ```

 ???+ warning "Do not use arguments with reserved keys"
-    If the key name of your structured argument matches any of the [standard structured keys](#standard-structured-keys) or any of the [additional structured keys](#additional-structured-keys) the whole argument will be ignored.
+    If the key name of your structured argument matches any of the [standard structured keys](#standard-structured-keys) or any of the [additional structured keys](#additional-structured-keys) the key will be ignored.
 This is to protect you from accidentally overwriting reserved keys such as the log level or Lambda context information.

 **Using MDC**